 Gravity Sketch is used by both art/design hobbyists and professionals, in fields from automotive and transportation design, industrial and product design, footwear design, and concept art (e.g. for video games and movies).
 If you’re looking for a sketching, product design, or 3D modeling tool for your Quest, we think (naturally!)
 Gravity Sketch is the best option for you.

-Gravity Sketch is currently available for $29.99 / £22.99 (but see the update below about it going free!), and is a cross-buy title (so you get the PC version as well for the one payment).
+Gravity Sketch is available for free for individuals across all platforms.
 The PC version of Gravity Sketch is identical in terms of functionality, however it uses the extra graphics and processing power available for better rendering (the most obvious difference being shadows) and orthographic viewpoints, which is not currently possible on the Quest.

 Whereas Gravity Sketch is a 3D sketching and modeling app, Tilt Brush is more of a 3D painting app.